Analysis of Judgment No. 627/2022 of the Court of Pavia on Spousal Separation

 Context of the Judgment

-The Flaw in Consent
+Defect in Consent

-• Defective consent requires demonstrable deceit.
+• Defective consent requires demonstrable deception.

 Compensation for Damages